zachazar/homepage-react/src/posts/blog-tech-stack.md

 ## Other libraries

 The site uses [Bulma](https://bulma.io/) for styling (along with Sass).
 I'm still working on my design skills and Bulma makes it easier to make the right decisions.
 For local development, I lean heavily on [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/).
 For the interaction on the [Resume page](https://www.zachazar.com/resume), I use D3 (which is overpowered for that page but at the time of writing it I was on a D3/Angular kick when cofound Lever Insights).
-Speaking of local development, I'm rocking [VS Code](https://code.visualstudio.com/) on a Mac Book Pro (which is due for an upgrade if I'm honest).
+Speaking of local development, I'm rocking [VS Code](https://code.visualstudio.com/) on a Mac Book Pro.

 In future posts, I'll share how I manage my different projects (including this site) using Notion and how I ensure that I'm making progress each week.